mmakaay/flask_micron/documentation/quickstart.rst

 In this example, the ``hello_world()`` function is not CSRF-protected, because the CSRF protection module has been fully disabled in the ``Micron`` constructor.
-Other functions in this API will also be unprotected.
+Be careful when using this method.
+Other functions in this API will also be unprotected!

 To disable CSRF protection for a single function, you can make use of the ``@micron.method()`` decorator configuration::